kixlab/cs374-spring-2018/internal/17-Visual-Design-Layout.md

 Ask these questions:

-find all the letters on the left edge of the page (position) find all the red letters (hue) find all the K’s (shape)
+- find all the letters on the left edge of the page (position)
+- find all the red letters (hue)
+- find all the K’s (shape)

-Which of these questions felt easy to answer, and which felt hard?
+- Which of these questions felt easy to answer, and which felt hard?
 The easy ones were selective visual variables.

+- Position and hue are selective variables: the degree to which a single level of the variable can be selected from the entire visual field.

 ## Visual variables in text

 upper left (boldface = value) and lower right (size) pop out. upper right (different font face) and lower left (italics) don’t.
 They rely too strongly on shape.

 ## My Movies